mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Review that [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these step-by-step guidelines](https://handbook.mattermost.com/operations/research-and-development/product/development-process/software-requirements)
     - Ask PMs and Dev Leads if there are any notable breaking changes or deprecated features in the release
       - Update [Upgrade Guide](https://docs.mattermost.com/administration/important-upgrade-notes.html) with any special notes for upgrading to the new version
       - If there are any breaking compatibility changes in the release, open an issue in the [GitLab Omnibus](https://gitlab.com/gitlab-org/omnibus-gitlab) to make sure GitLab is aware.
-Post a link to the issue in the Release Discussion channel
+Post a link to the issue in the ``Release: Self-Managed`` channel
     - Start posting a daily list of open and submitted bugs and PRs
     - Submit `NOTICE.txt` PRs for any new libraries added from dev, and ensure they are cherry-picked to feature release branch
     - Confirm that `NOTICE.txt` PRs, Translations PRs, database upgrade, and any needed pre-packaged plugins, backports, and recent regression fixes are included in the release